luism6n/finances-app/README.md

 ## Thanks

-Thanks to friends that helped me iterate the design. :)
+Thanks to my friends and girlfriend <3 that helped me iterate the design. :)